JagdeepSingh084/Document_Summarizer_llamaIndex/README.md

 3. Which startup would be the best fit for me?
 4. bye

-Output:
+#### Output:
-You: what startup projects present in the pptx file should I apply for what perfectly matches with my skills and experience provided in docs and pdf files formats
+**You**: what startup projects present in the pptx file should I apply for what perfectly matches with my skills and experience provided in docs and pdf files formats

-Assistant: Based on the information extracted from the documents, here are some startup projects from the "Deep Tech Startups Session IV" presentation that align well with your skills and experience as a Data Science Intern specializing in AI and backend development:
+**Assistant**: Based on the information extracted from the documents, here are some startup projects from the "Deep Tech Startups Session IV" presentation that align well with your skills and experience as a Data Science Intern specializing in AI and backend development:

 1. AI Enabled Technologies
    - AI-based Sorting Machine Your experience with AI and machine learning models like KNN, as well as your work with Langchain for creating AI agents, makes you a good fit for projects involving AI-based sorting and classification.